 Mrs. Bardi's Virtual Library

 Stop in and see the new Media Center glass cabinets that were decorated for the winter holidays.
-We welcome January with a new year.
+February is celebrated by learning about famous people whose birthdays occur during this month.
+February is also Black History Month and you will find many famous people who are being honored.
 Traveling to different parts of the world are fascinating to learn about the history, culture, and people of the country.
 This month, we are continuing to visit countries in Europe and Asia.
-We are celebrating the month of January celebrity birthdays, the winter season, and discovering how the Media Center is transforming into a makerspace.
+We are still in the winter season, and discovering how the Media Center is transforming into a makerspace.

 Please visit soon.